 Work experience

 Relevant practical work experience will increase your chances of securing a job after graduation.
 If you don't have the opportunity to complete a placement year as part of your course, look for relevant work in the holidays.
-This may involve going to local commercial farms and asking if they have any extra work or seeing if you could shadow someone who works in farm management.
+Try asking local commercial farms if they have any extra work or see if you can shadow someone working in farm management.

-You can also try searching for local voluntary projects involving agricultural or environmental work in your area.
+You can also search for local voluntary projects involving agricultural or environmental work in your area.

 Useful resources that provide details of contacts and opportunities for work experience include: